500Foods/Philement/elements/006-carbon/examples/example2.md

 So the analysis is done over this array of 100x75 blocks.
 First, the content of each block is reduced to an RGB triple (0-255).
 The profile is then overlaid to mask any parts of the images that need to be blocked.

-In this example, the profile excludes the bottom permieter but not the digitial displays.
+In this example, the profile excludes the bottom perimeter but not the digital displays.
 The left side is marked as non-print area, meaning that any changes here are counted at a higher precedence.
+And the tolerance is changed from the default of 10 down to 2, meaning almost any variation will get flagged.

 ```
 profile100.txt